-Figure 2.8 Fatal Truck Crashes in the Region - 2009 - 2013
+Fatal Truck Crashes in the Region - 2009 - 2013

-2.2 Railroads
+Railroads 2.3

 The Region's rail system consists of more than 300 miles of mainline track, most of which are operated by two railroads - CSX (211 miles), and the Norfolk Southern Corporation (46 miles).
 Additionally, the Region is served by Maryland Midland Railway, a short line operating in Frederick County, Maryland.
 Three passenger systems - Amtrak, Virginia Railway Express, and MARC - also operate over the freight rail system.
-Figures ES.5 and ES.6 show the rail system by ownership and by rail density respectively.